Suffolk-County-Webmasters/shopify-workflow/README.md

 # Shopify Workflow
 Template workflow for working locally with Shopify themes.

+## About
+This workflow allows you to compile and minify scss and javascript locally and instantly push changes to Shopify.
+Using this methodology allows you to take advantage of npm's vast collection of packages, up-to-date scss syntax, and deploys to multiple environments while still minifying everything.

 ## How to Use
-Sucoweb Shopify Workflow depends upon Shopify's Themekit.
+Sucoweb Shopify Workflow depends upon Shopify's [Themekit](https://shopify.github.io/themekit/).
 Install on Windows using `choco install themekit`.
 1. Configure your Shopify store to allow editing themes.
+[Read More about Theme API Credentials](https://www.shopify.com/partners/blog/95401862-3-simple-steps-for-setting-up-a-local-shopify-theme-development-environment#api-credentials)
 2. Put the store and theme details in `config.yml`, with the same fields as `example.config.yml`.
    - Fill in `store`, `password`, and `theme_id`.
 The default `directory` is `build`.
 3. Run the command `theme get` to download theme files into `directory` as set in `config.yml`.